Let’s Read the Bible Challenge

 Can you spare fifteen minutes a day and join the challenge to read your Bible?
 Every day.
 One chapter at a time.

-Yes, it’s going to take you three and a half years, but at the end of that time, you’ll be better for it.
+Yes, it’s going to take you three and a half years, but at the end of that time, your spiritual health will be better for it.

 The One Chapter A Day Bible Reading Plan